 ‘You weren’t so nice to me last night.’

 ‘How could it have mattered then?’
 Here is where Nick loses all attraction for Jordan.
-Her careless, unfeeling attitude about Myrtle’s and Gatsby’s death leaves Nick cold.
+Her careless, unfeeling attitude about Myrtle’s and Gatsby’s death leaves Nick cold. - Chapter Nine:

 ‘You said a bad driver was only safe until she met another bad driver?
 Well, I met another bad driver, didn’t I?
 I mean it was careless of me to make a wrong guess.
 I thought you were rather an honest, straightforward person.
 I thought it was your secret pride.’